grwlf/vkhs/README.md

 VKHS provides access to [Vkontakte](http://vk.com) social network, popular mainly in Russia.
 Library can be used to login into the network as a standalone application (OAuth implicit flow as they call it).
-Having the access token, it is possible to call various API methods to -query audio files- (disabled by VK) or retrieve wall messages.
+Having the access token, it is possible to call VK API methods.

 Features
 --------